www-norma-dev/.github/profile/README.md

 🚧 Break the tunnel early
 Don't wait for perfect.
 Share rough drafts.
 Show your progress early.
 Feedback helps, silence doesn't.

+📚 Learning & Growth

+We never stop learning.
+Curiosity beats ego.
+We share lessons, ask questions, and learn from wins and mistakes alike.
+Growth is part of the job—for our craft, our team, and ourselves.